North Carolina Says It Is Suing 8 E-Cigarette Companies

 "To teenagers, the health and addiction risks of vaping are simply too high," Stein said.
 "That is why my office is asking the court to protect our kids by shutting down these operations in our state."

-In the lawsuit against Juul, filed in May, Stein's office asked a court to block the company from selling e-cigarette products to minors in North Carolina, and not allow the company to sell any flavors online other than tobacco or menthol.
+In the lawsuit against Juul, filed in May, Stein's office asked a court to block the company from selling e-cigarette products to minors in North Carolina and not allow the company to sell any flavors online other than tobacco or menthol.

 Many e-cigarette companies have said their products help cigarette smokers to quit.
 But there's also vast evidence that many young people who have never smoked are vaping.